orsonteodoro/oiledmachine-overlay/README.md

 This overlay will set LLVM CFI default off.
 Then, it will prioritize candidate packages individually for those where costly or devastating unauthorized transactions could take place.
-Then, it will slow evaluate each candidate for LLVM CFI mitigation enablement.
+Then, it will slow evaluate each candidate package for LLVM CFI mitigation enablement.

 The ubsan runtime mitigation will protect against code execution, information disclosure, data tampering, denial of service before they happen.